dundalek/osquery-rest-adapter/README.md

 # REST adapter for osquery compatible with Vega

 This adapter allows you to visualize information about your OS, for example see running processes, hardware devices or opened ports.
 It does that by  making [osquery](https://osquery.io/) data available as a REST endpoint.
-You can than browse and visualize the information using [Voyager](https://www.github.com/vega/voyager) or [Polestar](https://www.github.com/vega/polestar).
+You can then browse and visualize the information using [Voyager](https://www.github.com/vega/voyager) or [Polestar](https://www.github.com/vega/polestar).

 ![PCI devices visualized using Voyager](example.gif)